 - Sound Bytes of Torah from JTS: short videos (2-5 minutes) featuring JTS teachers offering nuggets of wisdom on the texts, traditions, and themes of upcoming holidays.
-A total of 25 videos have been released already in 2014, prior to Passover, Shavuot, and the High Holidays.
 Subscribe to Torah from JTS.

 - Torah From JTS: this weekly publication -- released via email and social media and also distributed by many synagogues in print -- is read by thousands of Jews across North America each week and is a powerful vehicle for bringing JTS scholarship to the broader Jewish community, elevating the level of dialogue and literacy and offering readers new meaning and relevance in ancient texts.
 Subscribe to Torah from JTS.

 - The "Learn" Website: A companion site to the JTS website -- www.learn.jtsa.edu -- contains a trove of JTS-originated Jewish learning resources, including hundreds of parashah and holiday commentaries, videos of major lectures, podcasts of Library book talks, archival recordings of The Eternal Light radio program, Sound Bytes of Torah videos, and lessons taught by JTS faculty on video for public audiences.
 Every piece of content on the site is indexed, filterable, and searchable by numerous criteria (author, theme, series, parashah, holiday, etc.).